...

-How to describe your piano
+How do you describe your piano?

 Let’s use automobiles as an illustration here.